Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-As will be seen when going to Page 1 above, Primero was on her way from Narvik, Norway to Baltimore when Norway was invaded by the Germans on Apr.
+As will be seen when going to Page 1 of the archive documents, Primero was on her way from Narvik, Norway to Baltimore when war broke out in Norway Apr.
 9-1940; she arrived Baltimore on Apr.
 17.

 Final Fate - 1942:

-Torpedoed by U-67 (Müller-Stöckheim) at 13:40 GMT on Oct.
+Primero was torpedoed by U-67 (Müller-Stöckheim) at 13:40 GMT on Oct.
 25-1942, position 13 38N 53 55W.
 She had been to The Middle East with tanks, trucks and ammunition, as well as a deck cargo of aircraft in crates, and was on her way back alone from Suez and Aden for New York (via Port of Spain for bunkers) with 1500 tons of salt ballast, having left Cape Town on Oct.
-1. 2 men were killed in the engine room where the torpedo had hit (starboard amidships), causing her to list heavily to port, then to starboard.
+1 (Page 2).
+2 men were killed in the engine room where the torpedo had hit (starboard amidships), causing her to list heavily to port, then to starboard.
 Both engines stopped immediately, and the equipment in the radio station was destroyed; alarms and phones were also rendered inoperable.
 The starboard lifeboats disappeared, No. 3 hatch was ripped open and water could be heard gushing in.
-Heavy gas and smoke came from the engine room, making it impossible to look for the 2 who had been on watch there.
+Heavy gas and smoke came from the engine room, making it impossible to look for the 2 who had been on duty there.
 In fact, the captain and other crew members later reported that the strong odor and dark grey fumes made them very sick and caused their stomach muscles to become hard and knotted for 24 hours afterwards.

 When orders to abandon ship were given at 13:55 she had a starboard list of 20°.
 As soon as the 2 lifeboats were clear of the ship, another torpedo detonated near No. 2 hatch at 14:10 GMT.
 By 17:00 she had a 40° list, sinking deeper and deeper by the stern.
 It was then clear she could not be saved, so the survivors set sail, landing at Toco Beach west of East Point at 12:15 GMT on Oct.
 31. The locals there crowded around as the boats landed, supplying the men with plenty of food and cigarettes.
 That same day 35 of them were taken by bus to Port of Spain, while 2 remained in order to take the lifeboats to Port of Spain, arriving Nov.
 3-1942.

 The inquiry was held in New York on Nov.
 17-1942 with the captain, the 1st engineer (who had come up from the engine room just before the torpedo struck), the 3rd mate (officer on watch on the bridge, together with the captain), and Able Seaman Skjærvik appearing.
-The latter had been at the helm at the time of attack, but had been on lookout previously and had seen what he believed to be a U-boat about 5-6 miles ahead of them at that time.
+The latter had been at the helm at the time of attack, but had previously been on lookout and had seen what he believed to be a U-boat about 5-6 miles ahead of them at that time.
 He reported this to the officer on watch and the captain was called, but the object later disappeared.

 It appears a diversion of course had been sent to Primero on Oct.
 23, but not received by the ship.